 Join the local library

 Once your child gets the reading bug, they’ll get it full on!
 If you’re not careful you’ll be bankrupt within a few weeks, so sign them up to the local library.
 Most libraries are tragically underused, meaning you’ll also be doing your bit to save them!
 You will not believe the amount of brand new books we’ve picked up from the library recently.
 The pressure is off to a certain extent too because it doesn’t really matter if they don’t like the book either.

 Make reading relevant

 Don’t ignore the non-fiction.
 Going on holiday soon?
-Bring out the atlases and world maps.
+Bring out the atlases and world maps – it’s all reading.
 Just been on a visit to the zoo?
 Check out some books on mammals.
 Is you kid asking some random question about the weather?
 Try browsing through books rather than immediately reaching for google.
 You’ll also be teaching some great research skills!
 On a recent holiday to Britain, we got out all of the travel book we could get our hands on.

 Find a series or genre and run with it!